Quantum geometric Langlands correspondence in positive characteristic: the GL(N) case: Twisted cotangent bundle to the moduli stack of coherent sheaves

 Applying Lemma~\ref{appx|lem:delta base chge} to $\Ldet$~and~$\Sigma$ yields a commutative diagram on the left:

 Pulling it back under some $(x,y) \colon \Spec R \to \Coh \x \Coh$, we obtain the diagram on the right (boxed).
 From~\eqref{appx|eq:Sigma*Ldet} we see that the top arrow of this diagram is equal (canonically homotopic) to $\delta^{\Ldet}_x p_1 + \delta^{\Ldet}_y p_2$ where $p_1$,~$p_2$ are projections to the summands.
 Note also that the left vertical arrow is given by direct sum of (derived) endomorphisms.
+Now if we apply the Serre duality to the boxed diagram, we get